 Public health is my passion.

-Since my days as kid, pestering my peers about the dangers of playground equipment, I've matured into an informed public health consultant–advising program and policy decision makers to respond wisely to public health threats such as vaccine-preventable diseases, emerging infectious diseases or enthusiastically supporting public health programs like, improving immunization systems.
-Even in my spare time, as a community member, I've put together factsheets to educate my neighbors on how to control rats; as a volunteer with Baltimore City's CERT (Community Emergency Response Team), I identified communication resources to help educate the public about the danger of Zika Virus Disease and how to prevent Zika and other mosquito-borne diseases.
+Since my days as a pestering kid, I've matured into an informed public health consultant–advising program and policy decision makers to respond wisely to public health threats such as vaccine-preventable diseases, emerging infectious diseases, and adverse perinatal outcomes.
+My commitment to public health practice extends my spare time.
+To help control rats and other pests in my community, I developed educational factsheets for my neighbors; as a volunteer with Baltimore City's CERT (Community Emergency Response Team), I identified communication resources to help educate the public about the danger of Zika Virus Disease and how to prevent Zika and other mosquito-borne diseases.
 As far as I’m concerned, public health is everything; Everything is public health.

-Christine Layton has more than two decades’ experience assessing approaches to improve public health policies and programs.
+For more than two decades’ I’ve been working to improve public health policies and programs.
 I’m particularly interested improving health equity.
-I want to assure that systems meet the needs of vulnerable populations including children, minorities, and persons with disabilities.
+I want to assure that systems meet everyone’s needs, including those of vulnerable populations including children, minorities, and people with disabilities.

-She received her undergraduate degree from Hampshire College and continued on to receive her masters’ degree in public health (MPH) from Yale University’s School of Public Health.
-Following a fellowship with the Children’s Defense Fund she managed the National Association of County and City Health Officials’ Maternal and Child Health Project before she returned to graduate school for a doctoral degree (PhD) from The Johns Hopkins Bloomberg School of Public Health.
-Following receipt of my doctoral degree, I worked for 15 years as a public health research consultant for RTI International for fifteen years.
+I received my undergraduate degree from Hampshire College and continued on to obtain a masters’ degree in public health (MPH) from Yale University’s School of Public Health.
+After a fellowship with the Children’s Defense Fund, I managed the National Association of County and City Health Officials’ Maternal and Child Health Project before returning to graduate school to pursue a doctoral degree (PhD) from The Johns Hopkins Bloomberg School of Public Health.
+Following receipt of my doctoral degree, I worked for 15 years as a public health research consultant for RTI International.

-- A systems-oriented thinker.
-I like to untangle complex problems by identifying all the components related to the problem; identifying key questions that need to be asked, and then using rigorous evidence to draw meaningful insights.
+A systems-oriented thinker.
+I like to untangle complex problems by determining all the components related to the problem; identifying key questions that need to be asked, and then using rigorous evidence to draw meaningful insights.

-- Generous.
+Generous.
 As much as I enjoy gaining knowledge; I enjoy sharing my knowledge.
-I am eager to share my experience and expertise with colleagues or others who may benefit.
+I am eager to share my experience and expertise with colleagues and others who may benefit.

-- Skilled.
+Skilled.
 Proficient in MS Office (Mac and Win OS) and NVivo; Experienced with SPSS, ATLAS, MindManager, SharePoint and other web-based collaboration tools.

 Johns Hopkins Bloomberg School of Public Health